univention/univention-keycloak-app/docs/architecture.rst

 setup for |UCS|.
 To reach that goal, the Univention team made the following decisions.

-.. user federation

-The :program:`Keycloak` app configures a user federation in the realm *UCS* in Keycloak.
+The :program:`Keycloak` app configures a so-called *user federation* in the realm *UCS* in Keycloak.
 In general, a user federation synchronizes users from LDAP and Active Directory servers to Keycloak.
-In the Keycloak app, the user federation **doesn't** synchronize user accounts from LDAP to Keycloak.
+In the Keycloak app, the user federation **doesn't** synchronize user accounts from LDAP to Keycloak, but delegates authentication decisions to LDAP.
 A realm manages a set of users, credentials, roles, and groups in Keycloak.

 The user federation in the realm *UCS* uses the LDAP |DN|
 :samp:`uid=sys-idp-user,cn=users,{$ldap_base}` to bind to the LDAP directory in